India, Nepal ink several agreements as Jaishankar holds 'productive' talks with his counterpart Saud | Law-Order

 - Nepal

-India and Nepal on Thursday signed a slew of agreements as External Affairs Minister S Jaishankar held a ''comprehensive and productive'' meeting with his Nepalese counterpart NP Saud and discussed overall bilateral ties, trade, connectivity projects and cooperation in defence and security among others.
+India and Nepal on Thursday signed a slew of agreements as External Affairs Minister S Jaishankar held a ''comprehensive and productive'' meeting with his Nepalese counterpart NP Saud and discussed overall bilateral ties, trade, connectivity projects and cooperation in key areas like defence and security, power and water resources.

 Jaishankar, who arrived in Nepal earlier in the day on his first visit to a foreign country in 2024, co-chaired with Saud the 7th India-Nepal Joint Commission meeting.